Data Plane

 Why We Need a Lakehouse

-The six patterns below demonstrate why the DuckLake stack (MinIO Parquet ↔ DuckDB ↔ PostgreSQL catalog) is more powerful than a plain object store or a standalone database.
+The six patterns below demonstrate why the DuckLake stack (lakehouse Parquet ↔ DuckDB ↔ PostgreSQL catalog) is more powerful than a plain object store or a standalone database.

 #PatternLakehouse benefitWithout lakehouse